torch_geometric.data

 val_dataset (Dataset, optional) – The validation dataset. (default:

-)test_dataset (Dataset, optional) – The test dataset. (default:
+None)test_dataset (Dataset, optional) – The test dataset. (default:

-)batch_size (int, optional) – How many samples per batch to load. (default:
+None)batch_size (int, optional) – How many samples per batch to load. (default:

-)num_workers – How many subprocesses to use for data loading.
+1)num_workers – How many subprocesses to use for data loading.

-means that the data will be loaded in the main process. (default:0
+0means that the data will be loaded in the main process. (default:0)**kwargs (optional) – Additional arguments of

 - class LightningNodeData(data: Union[Data, HeteroData], input_train_nodes: Union[Tensor, None, str, Tuple[str, Optional[Tensor]]] = None, input_train_time: Optional[Tensor] = None, input_val_nodes: Union[Tensor, None, str, Tuple[str, Optional[Tensor]]] = None, input_val_time: Optional[Tensor] = None, input_test_nodes: Union[Tensor, None, str, Tuple[str, Optional[Tensor]]] = None, input_test_time: Optional[Tensor] = None, input_pred_nodes: Union[Tensor, None, str, Tuple[str, Optional[Tensor]]] = None, input_pred_time: Optional[Tensor] = None, loader: str = 'neighbor', node_sampler: Optional[BaseSampler] = None, batch_size: int = 1, num_workers: int = 0, **kwargs)[source]